 Is an unconfirmed LC safe?

-Yes, it’s safe because there is guarantee or confirmation from one bank that payment will be made.
+Yes, an unconfirmed letter of credit is safe because there is a guarantee or confirmation from one bank that payment will be made.
 Assuming that the issuing bank has a high credit rating, the seller can feel confident that the funds will be paid once all the conditions in the contract have been met.
-If the seller wants an additional layer of security, they may request a confirmed letter of credit — which means a second bank will guarantee payment if the first one fails to do so.
+If the seller wants an additional layer of security, they may request a confirmed letter of credit — which means a second bank will provide payment if the first one fails to do so.

 What is the risk of an unconfirmed LC?